Dustin Moseley

 Dustin Aaron Moseley (born December 26, 1981) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, New York Yankees and San Diego Padres.

 Career

+Cincinnati Reds

 Moseley was selected by the Cincinnati Reds in the first round (34th overall) of the 2000 Major League Baseball draft.
 Prior to the 2004 season, he was ranked by Baseball America as the fourth best prospect in the Reds' organization.
-Moseley was traded to the Angels' organization for pitcher Ramón Ortiz in 2004.

 Los Angeles Angels of Anaheim

+Moseley was traded to the Angels' organization in exchange for pitcher Ramón Ortiz in 2004.

 Moseley won his first game as the starting pitcher for the Angels in his Major League Baseball debut on July 17, 2006.
 With injuries to key starters Bartolo Colón and Jered Weaver, Moseley began the 2007 season in the Angels starting rotation.
 After the return of Jered Weaver, he was moved to the bullpen in middle relief.

 Moseley had surgery to repair an ulnar nerve following the 2007 season.
 He had hip surgery during 2009 season.

 Moseley became a free agent after the 2009 season.